mawinkler/mcs/README.md

 Persistence is provided by a mapped working directory on your docker host.
 That means, you can easily destroy and rebuild the image whenever needed.
 If you want to move your setup, simply tar / zip your local repo directory including the workdir.

-MCS is designed to allow file read / write not only from within the container, but also from your host running the shell.
+`mcs` is designed to allow file read / write not only from within the container, but also from your host running the shell.
 So, simply use your local editor of choice and modify any file within the workdir as you like.
-All changes will be immedeately available within the mcs.
+All changes will be immedeately available within the `mcs`.

 ### Environment